 Processes based on the needs of the programme's various constituencies in which the objectives are determined and periodically evaluated: Each degree's Annual Programme Evaluation (APE) is a central element of Richmond's internal quality assurance and enhancement processes.
-APEs measure the academic quality and standards of the Programme specification and curriculum map: BA (Hons) Social Sciences: Political Science with 6 Combined Studies programme, identify good practice, record any issues to be addressed, and, from year to year, track the ways in which those issues have been addressed.
+APEs measure the academic quality and standards of the programme, identify good practice, record any issues to be addressed, and, from year to year, track the ways in which those issues have been addressed.
 During the APE process, the academic schools: